Henry Plumer McIlhenny: Private life

-Estate and legacy
+Death and legacy

-McIlhenny left his entire estate to the Philadelphia Museum of Art.
-In terms of quality, [his] collection can compare with the gifts and bequests made in recent years by Mr. and Mrs. Charles W. Wrightsman to the Metropolitan Museum of Art, by Mr. and Mrs. Paul Mellon to the National Gallery and elsewhere, and by Nelson A. Rockefeller and James Thrall Soby to the Museum of Modern Art.
+McIlhenny died on May 11, 1986 "with no immediate survivors" and left his entire estate to the Philadelphia Museum of Art.

-The items not retained for the museum's collection were sold at a two-day sale held by Christie's.
+Items from McIlhenny's collection that were not retained for the Philadelphia Museum of Art's collection were sold by Christie's at a two-day sale.
 Prior to the sale, which brought $3.7 million, 200 guests gathered at Christie's for a benefit dinner in McIlhenny's honor.
 The proceeds from the auction went into a museum acquisition fund.

 McIlhenny is buried in West Laurel Hill Cemetery, Bala Cynwyd, Pennsylvania.

-McIlhenny's ancestors lived near Milford, a village in the north of County Donegal, Ireland.
-This is most likely the reason he was originally drawn to the area and vacationed at Glenveagh.